nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is `Amigos` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: L01 - Adding a new log to a contact**
+**Use case: L01 - Adding a new log to a friend**

+**Guarantees:**
+* If successful, log will be added to friend details and saved in storage.

 **MSS**

-1. User decides to add a new log to a specific contact.
+1. User decides to add a new log to a specific friend.
 2. User keys in necessary details with the one-line command
-3. Amigos displays the contact and the specific log.
+3. Amigos displays the friend and the specific log, and clears the input

     Use case ends.

 **Extensions**

 * 2a.
-Amigos finds no contact with the given name.
+Amigos finds no friend with the given name.
   * 2a1.
-Amigos requests user to check input and reenter.
+Amigos clears the input, and requests user to check input and reenter.
   * 2a2.
-User corrects command (if desired), and keys in edited command.
+User corrects command, and keys in edited command.

   Use case resumes at step 3.
-*

 * 2b.
-Amigos detects that neither `TITLE` nor `DESCRIPTION` arguments provided
+Amigos detects that user has requested for a pop-up window in the command.
   * 2b1.
-Separate window pops up, allowing for long-form text to be keyed in.
+Amigos creates a separate window, allowing for long-form text to be keyed in.
   * 2b2.
 User keys in long form text into pop-up window, with first line as title.
   * 2b3.
 User confirms entry, closing the window.

   Use case resumes at step 3.
-*

 * 2d.
-Amigos detects that `TITLE` argument not provided but `DESCRIPTION` is
+Amigos detects that an invalid format of the command has been keyed in.
   * 2d1.
-Amigos tells the user that `TITLE` argument is necessary, and requests for input.
+Amigos clears the input and prompts the user with potential corrections, and requests for input.
   * 2d2.
-User keys in a valid title.
+User corrects command, and keys in edited command.

   Use case resumes at step 3.

-**Use case: L02 - Editing a log of a single contact**
+**Use case: L02 - Editing a log of a single friend**

+**Guarantees:**
+* If successful, specified log will be overwritten and saved in storage.

 **MSS**

-1. User decides to edit a log in a specific contact.
+1. User decides to edit a log in a specific friend.
 2. User keys in necessary details with the one-line command.
-3. Amigos displays the contact and the specific log.
+3. Amigos clears the input and displays the friend and the specific log.

     Use case ends.

 **Extensions**

 * 2a.
-Amigos finds no contact with the given name.
+Amigos finds no friend with the given name.
     * 2a1.
 Amigos requests user to check input and reenter.
     * 2a2.
 User corrects command (if desired), and keys in edited command.

   Use case resumes at step 3.

 * 2b.
-Amigos detects that no `LOG_INDEX` is provided by the user.
+Amigos detects that the user has not requested to edit a specific log.
   * 2b1.
-Amigos provides a list of all logs (their titles) and an accompanying index, asking the user to key in the index.
+Amigos clears the input and provides a list of all logs (their titles) and an accompanying index, asking the user to key in the index.
   * 2b2.
 User keys in the index.

   Use case resumes at step 3.

 * 2c.
-Amigos detects that `NEW_DESCRIPTION` provided but `NEW_TITLE` not provided by user.
+Amigos detects that an invalid format of the command has been keyed in.
     * 2c1.
-Amigos tells the user that `NEW_TITLE` argument is necessary, and requests for input.
+Amigos clears the input and prompts the user with potential corrections, and requests for input.
     * 2c2.
-User keys in a valid title.
+User corrects command, and keys in edited command.

     Use case resumes at step 3.

 * 2d.
-Amigos detects that neither `NEW_TITLE` nor `NEW_DESCRIPTION` arguments provided
+Amigos detects that user has requested for a pop-up window in the command.
     * 2d1.
-Separate window pops up, allowing for long-form text to be keyed in.
+Amigos creates a separate window, allowing for long-form text to be keyed in.
     * 2d2.
-User keys in long form text into pop-up window, with first line as new title.
+User keys in long form text into pop-up window, with first line as title.
     * 2d3.
 User confirms entry, closing the window.

   Use case resumes at step 3.

+* 2e.
+Amigos detects that the requested friend has no logs to be edited.
+    * 2e1.
+Amigos clears the input and notifies the user that this friend has no logs to be edited.

+  Use case ends.

-**Use case: L03 - Deleting a log/logs from a contact**
+**Use case: L03 - Deleting a log/logs from a friend**

+**Guarantees:**
+* If successful, log will be deleted from friend and reflected in storage.

 **MSS**

-1. User decides to delete a log/logs in a specific contact.
+1. User decides to delete a log/logs in a specific friend.
 2. User keys in necessary details with the one-line command.
-3. Amigos displays the contact and the specific log.
+3. Amigos clears the input and provides feedback of deletion success.

    Use case ends.

 **Extensions**

 * 2a.
-Amigos finds no contact with the given name.
+Amigos finds no friend with the given name.
     * 2a1.
 Amigos requests user to check input and reenter.
     * 2a2.
 User corrects command (if desired), and keys in edited command.

   Use case resumes at step 3.

 * 2b.
-Amigos detects that `LOG_INDEX` and `-a` flag are both not provided.
+Amigos detects that the user has not requested to delete a specific log.
   * 2b1.
-Amigos lists all logs of the contact with an index.
+Amigos clears the input and lists all logs of the friend with an index.
   * 2b2.
 User keys in index, and deletes the log.

   Use case resumes at step 3.

 * 2c.
-Amigos detects that no `NAME` or `LOG_INDEX` arguments are provided, but -a flag is provided.
+Amigos detects User has requested to delete all logs of all friends.
   * 2c1.
-All logs in all contacts are deleted.
+All logs in all friend are deleted.

   Use case resumes at step 3.

 * 2d.
-Amigos detects that `NAME` and `-a` flag are provided, but not LOG_INDEX
+Amigos detects that User has requested to delete all logs of a friend.
   * 2d1.
-Amigos deletes all logs of the contact.
+Amigos deletes all logs of the friend.

   Use case resumes at step 3.

 * 2e.
-Amigos detects an invalid combination of arguments, like `LOG_INDEX` without name, etc.
+Amigos detects an invalid combination of arguments.
   * 2e1.
-Amigos requests the user to check input and reenter, reverting to default state.
+Amigos clears the input and requests the user to check input and reenter if necessary.

+  Use case ends.

+* 2f.
+Amigos detects that the requested friend has no logs.
+    * 2f1.
+Amigos clears the input and notifies the user that this friend has no logs to be deleted.

-  Use case resumes at step 3.
+  Use case ends.

 ### Non-Functional Requirements